Visa history of Russia: The liberalization of the visa regime

-Russian Federation
+Russian Federation (1991-present)

-General Rules
+General rules

 The law "On the legal status of foreign citizens in the USSR" was adopted by the Russian Federation.
 The law took effect 1 January 1993.

 Chapter III of the law, "entry into the USSR and exit from the USSR Foreign citizens", was replaced by Federal Law No.114-FZ 1996, "On the Order of Exit from the Russian Federation", which itself was repealed with the adoption of Federal Law 115-FZ on 25 Jul 2002, "On the Legal Status of Foreign Citizens in the Russian Federation".

 The laws establish that, as a general rule, all foreign citizens and stateless persons need visas for entry and exit from the territory of Russia and the period of temporary stay is 90 days within a 180-day period.
 It also establishes a number of exceptions for certain groups of travelers.

 The basis of the legal status of foreign citizens and stateless persons are secured primarily by the Constitution of the Russian Federation 1993, articles 62 and 63.

-According to the Russian Constitution, international treaties of Russia override domestic legislation.
-Russia has concluded a number of bilateral or multilateral treaties on visa abolishment or simplification and is seeking to negotiate new such treaties.

-The visa policy of Russia is based on the principle of reciprocity.